pgxcentre/genipe/docs/installation.rst

 .. code-block:: bash

    # Creating the environment
-   pyvenv $HOME/gwip_pyvenv
+   pyvenv $HOME/genip_pyvenv

    # Activating the environment
-   source $HOME/gwip_pyvenv/bin/activate
+   source $HOME/genip_pyvenv/bin/activate

-Then, install the :py:mod:`gwip` package (and all its dependencies) using the following command:
+Then, install the :py:mod:`genip` package (and all its dependencies) using the following command:

 .. code-block:: bash

-   pip install gwip
+   pip install genip

 If required, the optional dependencies can be installed using the following
 command: